KevGildea/KinePose/2D/README.md

 ### Key features:

-- **Open Image**: Load an image for manual pose annotation.
+- **Open image**: Load an image for manual pose annotation.
-- **Manual Keypoint Annotation**: Users click to place keypoints on the image.
+- **Manual keypoint annotation**: Users click to place keypoints on the image.
-- **Keypoint Visualisation**: Displays each keypoint as it is annotated, with labels showing the body part.
+- **Keypoint visualisation**: Displays each keypoint as it is annotated, with labels showing the body part.
-- **Undo Annotation**: Right-click to undo the last annotated keypoint.
+- **Undo annotation**: Right-click to undo the last annotated keypoint.
-- **Save Annotations**: Save the manually annotated keypoints to a corresponding `.txt` file.
+- **Save annotations**: Save the manually annotated keypoints to a corresponding `.txt` file.
-- **Save Annotated Images**: Save the image with visualised keypoints and skeletal connections.
+- **Save annotated images**: Save the image with visualised keypoints and skeletal connections.

 ### Outputs:
-- **Annotated Keypoints**: Saves the manually selected keypoints for each body part to a corresponding `.txt` file.
+- **Annotated keypoints**: Saves the manually selected keypoints for each body part to a corresponding `.txt` file.
-- **Annotated Images**: Saves two versions of the image, one with keypoints and skeletal connections and another with just skeletal connections.
+- **Annotated images**: Saves two versions of the image, one with keypoints and skeletal connections and another with just skeletal connections.

 ### GUI
 <p align="center">